 Rounded-Off Bolt Removal Techniques

-If you are working with a screw, particularly a Phillips-type, apply a drop of anti-cam out fluid to the head.
-This will help hold the bit in place while you apply pressure.
+If you are working with a screw, particularly a Phillips-type, apply a drop of anti-cam out fluid to the head at the first hint of slippage.
+This will help hold the screwdriver bit in place while you apply pressure and turn.
 Stripping a screw head stinks.

 Let’s say that the rounded-off bolts or screws are spinning, but not coming out because the threads are damaged.
 A quick way to get the bolt back to the good part of the threads is to wedge a small screwdriver or flat blade between the part and the bolt, nut, or screw head.
 Apply pressure to push the bolt out and unthread it.
 This works miracles.

 If the head of the bolt or nut is chewed up and rounded, there are several specialty sockets & wrenches available to help.
-NAPA has several unique designs that can get you out a jamb.
+Traditional bolt extractor sockets have reverse-cut spiral teeth that grip the head of the nut or bolt while you turn the ratchet.
+Depending on how gnarled the damage fastener is you may have to try different size extractors to get the best grip.
+Luckily NAPA has several unique designs that can get you out a jamb.